4.8out of 3,000+ reviews

 Getting your driver’s license as a teenager is a rite of passage.
-You’re now able to go wherever you need to without relying on your parents.
+You can now go where you need to without relying on your parents.
 While you might not depend on your parents for rides anymore, you may want to stay on their car insurance.
 Doing so can be much cheaper than investing in your own policy.

-- There’s no age limit for remaining on your parents’ auto insurance policy.
+There’s no age limit for remaining on a parent’s auto insurance policy.

 Save Money by Staying on Your Parents’ Car Insurance Policy

-While it may be tempting to be independent and purchase your own car insurance policy, it’s far more affordable to remain on your parents’ plan.
+While it may be tempting to be independent and purchase your own car insurance policy, it’s far more affordable to remain on a parent’s plan.
 This is because auto insurance rates are based on risk.
-Car insurance providers believe that if you’re a young driver with less experience behind the wheel, you’re more likely to cause accidents and cause more claims.
+Car insurance providers believe that a young driver with less experience behind the wheel is more likely to cause accidents and file more claims.

 To mitigate their risk, auto insurance companies charge higher premiums for young drivers who purchase their own policies.
 Even though this might seem unfair, crash statistics and other data give these providers reason to believe that teen drivers and young adults are riskier.
-In fact, the Insurance Institute for Highway Safety found that compared to all other age groups, teens between 16-years-old and 19-years-old are involved in the highest ratio of fatal car crashes.
+In fact, the Insurance Institute for Highway Safety (IIHS) found that compared to all other age groups, teens between 16 and 19 years old are involved in the highest ratio of fatal car crashes.

 See More: Best Car Insurance Companies

 Rules for Staying on Your Parents’ Car Insurance